ConnorGamble/connorgamble.github.io/Content/Blog/DnDDiceRoller.md

 - Fleshed out setup instructions, walking you through setup in-app instead of redirecting to a website

 ## Discontinuation
 Through finishing the campaign and moving onto other passtimes, the project was eventually just never picked up again.
-I still have all the sourcecode
+I still have all the sourcecode, though!